KDE/digikam-doc/post_processing/mjpeg_stream.rst

 You can customize how the contents must be shared.
 The **Stream** view hosts all the main settings of the stream, including:

     - **JPEG Quality**: The compression level of images (50:lower quality - 100:higher quality).
-Warning: better quality require more network bandwidth.
+Warning: better quality requires more network bandwidth.

     - **JPEG size**: The JPEG image size in pixels, using standard screen resolutions.
 Warning: larger size require more network bandwidth.